nus-cs2103-AY2223S1/ip/docs/README.md

 ```
 ---
 ### 5. `find` 🌷
-Search for specific tasks in your list by a keyword.
+Search for specific tasks in your list by a keyword (partial match supported).

 Tell Luna your command in the format: